libertylocked/torchprint/README.md

 torchprint
 ---
-CLI and library to manage your printer job queue at NYU.
+CLI and library to manage your printer job queue at NYU (for GNU/Linux, Windows, MacOS)

 > Disclaimer: this project is not affiliated or endorsed by NYU.